Our TMJ Fee (click)

-A balanced bite is the key to long term success and satisfaction to any dental treatment, from cosmetics, periodontal, reconstruction or implants.
+A balanced bite is the key to long term success and satisfaction to any dental treatment, from cosmetic and oral reconstruction (click), periodontal, or implants.
 Yet it is so often ignored.
-Without a balanced bite, damage will continue to the oral structures and expensive dental treatment.
+Without a balanced bite, damage (click) will continue to the oral structures and expensive dental treatment.
 Teeth will continue to wear, crack and move; implants will fail, porcelain veneers, crown and bridges will break or be rejected, and periodontal disease will progress.

-1) A balanced bite starts with the lower jaw properly seated in the jaw joints or TMJs (This is, by far, the most ignored aspect of bite balancing for patients).
+1) A balanced bite starts with the lower jaw properly seated in the jaw joints or TMJs.

 With the above bite, the lower jaw is in a bad position in the jaw joint or TMJ.
 Most people have jaws that are positioned like this.
 This is unstable, and causes many dental problems such as pain, poor function, damage to the teeth, TMJ, muscles, bone support of the teeth and failure of dental treatment.